-Fast forward to the 1960s, and the now branded Villa Drinks began marketing their brands in the North East, often using TV advertising to increase awareness.
+Fast forward to the 1960s, and the now-branded Villa Drinks began marketing their brands in the North East, often using TV advertising to increase awareness.
 The following two decades saw the company expand rapidly, requiring many factory extensions.
-Affectionately known as ‘Villa Pop’, the Fenwick’s’ family drinks were becoming a household name.
+Affectionately known as ‘Villa Pop’, the Fenwick’s family drinks were becoming a household name.

-In 1982, Villa drinks was now that large it was relocated to a new purpose built 3.5-acre site in Southwick, Sunderland and started production in 1984.
+In 1982, Villa drinks was now that large it was relocated to a new purpose-built 3.5-acre site in Southwick, Sunderland and started production in 1984.
 Later in 1990, the company marked another milestone, sinking its first borehole on the site so that spring water could be sourced locally.

 During the 1990s and into the 2000s, the Fenwick brand name continued into new formats including large PET and glass.
 The glass format became one of the early drivers of craft soda in the UK.
 Since 2013, The Fenwick’s and Villa drinks brands have been owned & distributed by Drink Natural Ltd. The ranges are still made to aclassic Fenwick’s recipe with no artificial preservatives, colours or sweeteners.
 Each drink has a beautiful balance of flavours, rich with history and authenticity.
-In 2020, the James Fenwick’s Mixers range was launched and is the latest addition to drinks range.…
+In 2020, the James Fenwick’s Mixers range was launched and is the latest addition to the drinks range.…